searchdiscovery/client-kenvue-ga4-dl-spec/events/ecommerce/begin_checkout.md

 # Begin Checkout

 Fire whenever a user begins a checkout.
 This event is not the same as the ecommerce event "[View Cart](/events/ecommerce/view_cart.md)".
 This event will fire once the user initiates the checkout funnel.
-Examples of where the "begin_checkout" event should fire are:
+Examples of where the "begin_checkout" event should fire are (but only ONCE during checkout and will be the FIRST thing that fires):
 - The user views the form to fill out shipping information
 - The user views the form to fill out payment information
 - the user view the screen to either log in or create an account to proceed with their checkout